 Research interests: Public Policy and Marketing: food safety, institutional trust, vulnerable groups, and poverty.
 Macromarketing: quality of life, consumer well-being, developing markets, poverty, and ethics.
-Relationship Marketing: role of trust in both consumer and organizations
+Relationship Marketing: role of trust in both consumer and organizational settings.

 Selected Publications :

-Watson F. And Ekici, A. Well-being in Alternative Economies: The role of shared commitments in the context of a spatially extended alternative food network.
-Journal of Macromarketing, in press.
+Watson F. and Ekici, A. Well-being in Alternative Economies: The role of shared commitments in the context of a spatially extended alternative food network (2017), Journal of Macromarketing, 37, 2, 206-216.